Wiki · Concept · Last reviewed June 25, 2026

 Definition

-AI data residency is the control of the geographic and jurisdictional path of data used by AI systems.
-In this entry, it covers prompts, uploaded files, retrieved documents, embeddings, vector stores, memory records, fine-tuning data, evaluation sets, model-call logs, tool traces, telemetry, abuse-monitoring records, backups, and support tickets.
+AI data residency is the policy, architecture, contract, and evidence system for controlling the geographic and jurisdictional path of data used by AI systems.
+It covers raw data, derived data, operational records, and human access.
 The key question is not only "where is the database?"
-It is "where can the data go during the full AI workflow?"
+It is "where can the data be stored, processed, inspected, copied, restored, logged, routed, or compelled during the full AI workflow?"

 How It Works

 A residency analysis starts by mapping data flows.
 An AI request may pass through an application server, an inference endpoint, a safety filter, a logging system, a retrieval index, a reranker, a vector database, an observability service, a payment or identity provider, and a human support queue.
-A model-router or gateway may select an upstream provider in another region.
+A model router or gateway may select an upstream provider in another region.
 An agent may send data into email, browser, code, file, or ticketing tools.
 Each hop can create a copy, derived record, audit event, or transfer.

 Current Context